luke-guan/aws-cognito-core-ui/README.md

 ##### Link Component to your UX

-Reference the documentation on what is needed to contruct each component.
+Reference the [docs](docs/BasicUsage.md) on what is needed to contruct each component.

 ```javascript
 const MyScreenComponents = {